avniir/FontAwesome5PureCSS/README.md

 &nbsp;

 ## Font Awesome 5 notes
 The 'fa' prefix has been deprecated in version 5.
-The new default is the 'fas' (solid) style and the 'fab' style for brands.
+The new default is the 'fas' for solid style, 'fab' for brands, 'far' for regular style, etc.

 Find all the available icons here: https://fontawesome.com/icons?d=gallery